Heathers: the Musical is a rock musical adaptation of the 80s cult classic Heathers.

 - "Big Bud" Dean.
 J.D. mentions his father "taught him well" at fixing hangover cures.
-When Veronica meets him for the first time he offers her a beer.
+When Veronica meets Big Bud for the first time he offers her a beer.
 He also appears to be intoxicated when Veronica meets him.

 - All of the Other Reindeer: Referenced by Heather Chandler.
-After Veronica publicly ruins her prank and attempts to resign from the clique, Heather Chandler tells her that it won't be that easy and that "no one at school is going to let (Veronica) play their reindeer games!" after the scene she just made.
+After Veronica publicly ruins her prank and attempts to resign from the clique, Heather Chandler tells her that she'll be ostracized for doing so.
+She even states that "no one at school is going to let [Veronica] play their reindeer games!" after the scene Veronica just made.

 - Ascended Extra: